jdjakub/phd-thesis/ch-state-first.md

 As opposed to what?
 In every software system there are certain rules, or "invariants" of *internal consistency*, such as "translational rigidity" above.
 Often, changes to any part of the system are permissible, but only if connected or dependent parts of the state change in response.

 The job of keeping track of who depends on whom can fall either on the programmer or the computer.
 If the programmer has to do this, they can only go so far managing and simulating in their head.
 As systems grow more complex, it is only natural to try and make the computer more intelligent to do this work.
 What this means is that whenever we are tempted to consider constraints, "reactive" programming, or the "Observer" pattern as things we only wheel out *on special occasions*, we only deceive ourselves into doing the *same work* less explicitly.
 It seems that such "live state" should be the expected common case for software development.
+A full treatment of this theme appears in \cite{PolyConstraints}.

 If a platform does not provide a means to causally link and unlink bits of live state, then this must form part of the standard boilerplate.
 Such was the case in \OROM{}/SVG: the polyfilled "Observable" class is the most widely used.
 It wraps a current value and a list of subscribers, notifying them when it changes.